benjamin421/thebenjamin/content/hidden/psaging.md

 The refund policy will be liberal, mostly I want to collect early so we have a budget and can start making purchases.

-When you book travel, keep your receipt emails so that we know how much to pay back if we’re really successful with sponsorships.
+When you book travel, keep your receipt emails so that I know how much to pay back if we’re really successful with sponsorships.

 **This is important:**
 *I don't want anyone to avoid coming because of the cost.
 If $500 doesn't fit your budget, message me and we will figure something out.
 That might look like volunteering for a couch over a bed, taking a lead on meal preparation or letting me name your unborn child.*